DataBooth/duckdb-utils/docs/python-api.rst

 This method takes optional arguments ``pk=``, ``column_order=``, ``foreign_keys=``, ``not_null=set()`` and ``defaults=dict()`` - explained below.

-A ``sqlite_utils.utils.sqlite3.OperationalError`` will be raised if a table of that name already exists.
+A ``duckdb_utils.utils.duckdb.OperationalError`` will be raised if a table of that name already exists.

 You can pass ``ignore=True`` to ignore that error.
 You can also use ``if_not_exists=True`` to use the SQL ``CREATE TABLE IF NOT EXISTS`` pattern to achieve the same effect: